 |Volumetric or on-site mixed concrete||

 |SCC (Self-compacting concrete)||Or self-consolidating concrete is a highly fluid mix (close to self-leveling) meaning it gets via corners and through obstructions with less manual work needed (f.e. no vibration or tamping required).
-Reaches same quality as regular concrete as fluidity is achieved not by adding more water but by using a high proportion of fine aggregate combined with superplasticisers and viscosity-enhancing admixtures.|
+Reaches the same quality as regular concrete as fluidity is achieved not by adding more water but by using a high proportion of fine aggregate combined with superplasticizers and viscosity-enhancing admixtures.|

-|Decorative concrete||Wildely used in interior and exterior design nowadays.
+|Decorative concrete||Widely used in interior and exterior design nowadays.
 Results are achieved by additives during the pouring itself or by working with it once it is cured.
-Methods include stamped concrete, polished concrete, acid staining and many others.|
+Methods include stamped concrete, polished concrete, acid staining, and many others.|

-|Fast setting concrete||When a project requires a concrete to dry fast either because of the weather conditions or the character of a work a fast drying concrete can be used.
-This type of concrete dries in just few minutes which allows the project to be completed faster.
+|Fast setting concrete||When a project requires concrete to dry fast either because of the weather conditions or the character of a work a fast-drying concrete can be used.
+This type of concrete dries in just a few minutes which allows the project to be completed faster.
 Usually used for fence post or road signs concreting.|

-|Roll compacted concrete (RCC)||Or rolled concrete is very similar to a regular concrete only less water is used and a Portlant cement might be partially substituted by fly ash.
-RCC is then placed the similar way as asphalt is meaning it is compressed by vibratory rollers allowing it to achieve a high durability.|
+|Roll compacted concrete (RCC)||Or rolled concrete is very similar to a regular concrete only less water is used and a Portland cement might be partially substituted by fly ash.
+RCC is then placed similarly as asphalt is meaning it is compressed by vibratory rollers allowing it to achieve high durability.|

-|Fiber-reinforced concrete (FRC)||Concrete which contains fibrous additives in order to increase its structural composition.
-Fibers can be of various materials (synthetic fibers, steel fibers, glass fibers and natural fibers) which are randomly distributed and oriented throughout the material.
-Fibers do not increase strenght of concrete (might even decrease it in some cases) but help to avoid cracing and water bleeding.|
+|Fiber-reinforced concrete (FRC)||Concrete contains fibrous additives to increase its structural composition.
+Fibers can be of various materials (synthetic fibers, steel fibers, glass fibers, and natural fibers) which are randomly distributed and oriented throughout the material.
+Fibers do not increase the strength of concrete (might even decrease it in some cases) but help to avoid cracking and water bleeding.|

-|Foamed concrete||Lighweight type of concrete can also be called mortar or foamed cement as there are no aggregates included into the mix and it only consists of cement and foam (water, air and foaming agent).
-As it has a great thermal and acoustical insulating attributes its uses varies from an ordinary concrete.
-Really great for its light weight is used for concrete walls, foundations, beams and slabs.
-Foam concrete is also earthquake-resistant because of the light weight of the buildings.|
+|Foamed concrete||Lightweight type of concrete can also be called mortar or foamed cement as there are no aggregates included in the mix and it only consists of cement and foam (water, air, and foaming agent).
+As it has great thermal and acoustical insulating attributes its uses vary from ordinary concrete.
+Great for its lightweight is used for concrete walls, foundations, beams, and slabs.
+Foam concrete is also earthquake-resistant because of the lightweight of the buildings.|

 |C7 / C8 / GEN 0||7 Newton/28 day||1:4:8||

-|C10 / GEN 1||10 Newton/28 day||1:3:6||Low strenght highly flexible concrete used generally for binding purposes.
-Used for non structural construction elements such as drainage works, trench fill foundations, floors with low traffic, patio slabs and strip footings.|
+|C10 / GEN 1||10 Newton/28 day||1:3:6||Low strength highly flexible concrete used generally for binding purposes.
+Used for nonstructural construction elements such as drainage works, trench fill foundations, floors with low traffic, patio slabs, and strip footings.|

-|C15 / GEN 2||15 Newton/28 day||1:3:5||Slightly more stronger than C10 ideal to be used for floor blinding and kerb mix.
-Also wildly used for floors where no pernament finish will be added (f.e. carpet).
+|C15 / GEN 2||15 Newton/28 day||1:3:5||Slightly stronger than C10 ideal to be used for floor blinding and kerb mix.
+Also wildly used for floors where no permanent finish will be added (f.e. carpet).
 Used as a foundation for smaller walls as well.|

 |C20 / GEN 3||20 Newton/28 day||1:3:4||Wildly used for foundation and footings of structures with the lighter overall weight such as garage foundation or shed bases.
-Also used for internal floors, paths and driveways.|
+Also used for internal floors, paths, and driveways.|

-|C25 / ST 2||25 Newton/28 day||1:2:4||Used for foundations of heavier structures such as double storey extensions.
-Also suitable for driveways, pathways, footings, bases and house slab foundations.
-If used as a floor pernament finish might be added (f.e. floating floor).|
+|C25 / ST 2||25 Newton/28 day||1:2:4||Used for foundations of heavier structures such as double-story extensions.
+Also suitable for driveways, pathways, footings, bases, and house slab foundations.
+If used as a floor permanent finish might be added (f.e. floating floor).|

-|C30 / PAV1 / ST3||30 Newton/28 day||1:2:3||Durable and suitable to use outdoors for driveways, patios, pathways and yards.|
+|C30 / PAV1 / ST3||30 Newton/28 day||1:2:3||Durable and suitable to use outdoors for driveways, patios, pathways, and yards.|

-|C35 / PAV2||35 Newton/28 day||1:1.5:3||Stronger compared to C30 also ideal for external use for heavy used driveways, patios, pathways and yards.
-Also used for external walls, slabs and structural footings.
-Sutiable for agricultural and construction uses for barns and yards too.|
+|C35 / PAV2||35 Newton/28 day||1:1.5:3||Stronger compared to C30 also ideal for external use for heavily used driveways, patios, pathways, and yards.
+Also used for external walls, slabs, and structural footings.
+Suitable for agricultural and construction uses for barns and yards too.|

-|C40||40 Newton/28 day||Strong type of concrete widely used where high durability and severe exposure are required.
-Used in agricultural industry as is able to withstand acidic and hazardous chemicals.
-Often seen used in roadworks, railways, driveways and commercial projects for foundations and beams.|
+|C40||40 Newton/28 day||A strong type of concrete widely used where high durability and severe exposure are required.
+Used in the agricultural industry can withstand acidic and hazardous chemicals.
+Often seen used in roadworks, railways, driveways, and commercial projects for foundations and beams.|

 |Levelling screed||Screed to be used as a final base for the flooring.|